1amageek/pring.ts/README.md

 This library has an interface similar to iOS's Pring. https://github.com/1amageek/Pring

-⚠️ This code still contains bugs.
+⚠️ This library still contains bugs.

 ## Usage